venom-blockchain/venom-blockchain.github.io/docs/start/general/wallet/multisignature-account/creating-a-multisignature-account.md

-There are some circumstances, when there is a need to enable the transaction from a wallet only after the approval by a certain number of individuals.
-Specifically for such instances a Multisignature Account feature is being applied.
+In situations where multiple approvals are required for a transaction to be made from a wallet, a feature called Multisignature (often shortened to "Multisig") can be implemented.
+This allows for multiple individuals to sign off on a transaction before it is executed, providing an added level of security and accountability.

 Below you will find a step-by-step guide for creation of a Multisignature account.
 1. Launch the Venom Wallet extension/application.
-2. On the Main screen, scroll your existing accounts to the right until you reach the “Add Account” option.
+2. On the main screen, navigate to the section where your existing accounts are located, and scroll until you reach the option labeled "Add Account".

 <Image img={img01} alt="Click send button"
     style={{ width: "50%", minWidth: "320px", marginBottom: "20px", display: "inline-block" }}
     className="balance-transfers inline-img"
 />

-3. Upon choosing the Add Account option, you will be prompted to choose between the following 2 options: “Add Account” and “Add a tracking account”.
-Click on the “Add Account” option and then click Next.
+3. When you select the "Add Account" option, a new window will appear with two options: "Add Account" and "Add a tracking account".
+Select "Add Account" and then click on the "Next" button.

 <Image img={img02} alt="Click send button"
     style={{ width: "50%", minWidth: "320px", marginBottom: "20px", display: "inline-block" }}